mattermost/docs/source/archive/sso-saml-adfs.md

 35 - Click `Save`.

 You’re done!
-If you’d like to confirm SAML SSO is successfully enabled, switch your System Administrator account from email to SAML-based authentication via **Account Settings > General > Sign-in Method > Switch to SAML SSO** and log in with your SAML credentials to complete the switch.
+If you’d like to confirm SAML SSO is successfully enabled, switch your System Administrator account from email to SAML-based authentication via **Account Settings > General > Sign-in Method > Switch to SAML SSO** and sign in with your SAML credentials to complete the switch.

 It is also recommended to post an announcement about how the migration will work to users.